-Rev. Dr. Constance Cherry is Professor of Worship and Pastoral Ministry at Indiana Wesleyan University where she directs three distinct worship programs: Christian Worship, Worship Arts, and Worship Ministry.
-She is also a founding faculty member of The Robert E. Webber Institute for Worship Studies, teaching DWS 702 every term it has been offered since 2000.
-Constance is an experienced worship leader, musician, and pastor, serving in local church ministry for many years.
-She is a published author and composer.
-Her first book, The Worship Architect: A Blueprint for Designing Culturally Relevant and Biblically Faithful Services, is presently used by more than 125 institutions of higher education as a required worship text and will soon be published in its fourth language.
+Rev. Dr. Constance Cherry is Professor Emeritus of Worship and Pastoral Ministry, and Affiliate Professor at Wesley Seminary, Indiana Wesleyan University.
+She is also a founding faculty member of The Robert E. Webber Institute for Worship Studies, teaching DWS 702 every term since 2000.
+In addition to her work in the academy, Constance has served in local church ministry for many years as worship leader, church musician, and pastor.
+She is the author of six books and a published composer of various compositions for the church.
+Her first book, The Worship Architect: A Blueprint for Designing Culturally Relevant and Biblically Faithful Services, has been or is currently being used by more than 150 institutions of higher education, representing more than thirty denominations, as a required worship text.
+It is now in its second edition (2021) and published in five languages.
 Two related volumes, The Special Service Worship Architect (2013) and The Music Architect (2016), complete the Worship Architect trilogy published by Baker Academic.
-In response to this and other achievements in the academy, Constance was awarded the Outstanding Scholarship Award by Indiana Weslevan University in 2015.
+In response to this and other achievements in the academy, Constance was awarded the university-wide Outstanding Scholarship Award by Indiana Wesleyan University in 2015.
 An active hymn writer, her hymns appear in six major hymnals.
 Constance maintains an extensive schedule of speaking for conferences both nationally and internationally.
-She is an ordained United Methodist pastor and currently serves the Grant United Methodist Church as pastor.
 She is passionate about the local church and focuses her teaching/speaking on equipping leaders to achieve authentic worship renewal by helping them to identify and contextualize transcultural biblical principles that define Christian worship as truly Christian.
 DWS Faculty